iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 The assumption of the existence of a fixed point set is quite usual.
 However, this proofs hinges on the fact that we are in finite dimensions.
 In the case where the averaged operator is the gradient descent operator, a function such as $\exp(x)$ will have a gradient operator: $x - \exp(x)$ that never has a fixed point to it.
-That is the case when things doesn't converge.
+That is the case when things don't converge.

 ---
 ### **Composition of Averaged Operators**